College Factual by our College Data Analytics Team

 Pasadena City College Men’s Basketball

-The 23 players of the Pasadena City College men’s basketball team are led by a head coach and 2 assistant coaches.
+The roster lists 12 members of the Pasadena City College men’s basketball team, led by 1 head coach and 2 assistant coaches.

 Pasadena City College Women’s Basketball